How to Create an Earth Day Worthy Garden

 Don't leave trash behind in nature, collect it and bring it to the proper places.
 That's what the kids in this book are planning to do.
 Collecting soda and other cans, left by careless people.
 In return they'll get some money and from that money they're going to buy a new plant for the park.

-Actually it's a little old farmhouse I 'm living in, surrounded by beautiful nature and agricultural land.
-We're living here now for over 32 years and I'm always busy turning my garden into a friendly wild animal/insect sanctuary.
-Critter Friendly Garden
+As I mentioned before, I'm very fortunate to be able to live in the country in a little farmhouse with a big garden.
+It is surrounded by beautiful nature and agricultural land.
+We're living here now for 30+ years and I'm always busy turning my garden into a friendly wildlife/insect sanctuary.

-With treat your garden in a friendly manor I mean: let nature itself do her business and just help her point out the direction you want her to go, if possible.
-I let nature get her way in my garden, but sometimes she's too enthousiastic and then I have to correct her or cut her short.
-In my garden/meadows it's especially the stinging nettle, the thistle and the cockscomb (scelosia) who want to take over every empty space.
+With "treat your garden in a friendly manor" I mean: let nature itself do her business and just help her point out the direction you want her to go, if possible.
+I let nature get her way in my garden, but sometimes she's too enthusiastic and then I have to correct her or cut her short.
+In my garden/meadows it's especially the stinging nettle, the thistle and the horsetail (Equisetum) that want to take over every empty space.
 Most of the time I can handle them by mowing them, (the sheep just love mowed nettles and thistles), but once in a while I just can't do anything else but spray them with poison (specially in the meadows), because I'm living in the midst of agricultural land and they have a law here that I'm not allowed to let the stinging nettle and the thistle go its way in meadows.
 Reason for that is: the seeds will blow upon the agricultural land of the farmers.

 For the garden however there are more friendly and natural ways to keep it healthy.